 What is MRIP?

-The Marine Recreational Information Program, or MRIP, is the state-regional-federal partnership responsible for developing, improving, and implementing surveys that measure how many trips saltwater anglers take, and how many fish they catch.
-This vital information—combined with other data, such as commercial catch and biological research—enables scientists and managers to assess and maintain sustainable U.S. fish stocks.
+The Marine Recreational Information Program (MRIP) is a state-regional-federal partnership that develops, improves, and implements a network of surveys to measure the number of trips saltwater anglers take and the number of fish they catch.
+Recreational catch and effort estimates are combined with commercial catch data, biological research, and direct observations of fisheries to help scientists and managers assess and maintain sustainable U.S. fish stocks.

 How does MRIP measure recreational fishing activity?

 Our recreational fishing surveys vary from region to region, state to state, and, in some cases, species to species.
 Our methods allow us to collect information from large groups of anglers who represent the entire recreational saltwater fishing population.
 In Hawaii and on the Atlantic and Gulf coasts, we measure catch rate—or the number of fish saltwater anglers catch—and effort—or the number of fishing trips these anglers take—through shoreside interviews and mail surveys.
 (For many charter fleets, we measure effort through a combination of boat operator surveys and logbook reports.)

 Our general surveys collect catch and effort data for all species anglers encounter.
 In some states and regions, supplemental or specialized surveys are used to collect data for select fisheries or during select fishing seasons.
 Pairing our general surveys with specialized and supplemental surveys allows us to develop more comprehensive recreational fishing statistics.

 While the calculations we use to produce total catch estimates are complex, they can be understood as multiplying catch rate by effort.